cabify/prom-react/README.md

 React component that will log into console all metric observations.
 It won't render anything in the screen.
 You should not add this in production.

+Props:

+- `logger?: ObserveCallback`: If set, it will replace the original logger.

 #### MetricsDebugOverlay

 React component to show metrics debug info.
 Must be placed under `MetricsProvider`.
 It shows a not-so-fancy